rebeling/anchorman/README.rst

 Todo
 ---------
+* check if position exist in input and save extra processing
+* validate text und elements
+* html.parser vs lxml in bs4 - think about config
+* ValueError: IntervalTree: Null Interval objects
 * add sentence splitter or add to readme example with <s></s>
-* check if position exist in input and save extra processing
-* check context of replacement: do not add links in links, or inline of overlapping elements
 * replace only one item of an entity > e.g. A. Merkel, Mum Merkel, ...
 * implement a replacement logic for coreference chains
 * add more schema.org examples
-* html.parser vs lxml in bs4 - think about config
-* ValueError: IntervalTree: Null Interval objects
-* validate text und elements